Do You Know These 7 Differences Between the Bible and Quran?

 5) The Quran’s Compilation Was Fluid

 Given the nature of Arabic during Muhammad’s life, the Quran was not written but orally known, and by memory.
-Muhammed would recite the same verse multiple ways, so would his followers.
-He would also cancel previous texts through so-called abrogation: Mohammed “would tell his followers that certain portions of the Quran he had relayed before were no longer to be recited as part of the Quran.”
-(110) Therefore, if he needed part of the text to go away, he would replace it with another and tell his followers to stop reciting it and forget it.
+Muhammad would recite the same verse multiple ways, and so would his followers.
+He would also cancel previous texts through so-called abrogation: Muhammad “would tell his followers that certain portions of the Quran he had relayed before were no longer to be recited as part of the Quran.”
+(110) Therefore, if Muhammad needed part of the text to go away, he would replace it with another and tell his followers to stop reciting the earlier text and forget it.
 The Bible never underwent this sort of abrogation.

-Did you know that “today’s Quran, which was not put together by one of the teachers Muhammed named, is but one of multiple Quranic canons, the one that received official approval by the caliphate and became the standard text when the rest were burned”?
-(285–286) That’s right, the first burning of the Quran was actually by Caliph Uthman, who recalled all the variant manuscripts, destroyed them by fire, and issued an official, standardized version according to his reading.
-Qureshi’s indictment is important:
+Did you know that “today’s Quran, which was not put together by one of the teachers Muhammad named, is but one of multiple Quranic canons, the one that received official approval by the caliphate and became the standard text when the rest were burned”?
+(285–286) That’s right, the first burning of the Quran was actually ordered by Caliph Uthman, who recalled all the variant manuscripts, destroyed them by fire, and issued an official, standardized version according to his reading.
+Qureshi’s judgment is important:

 The Quran’s textual transmission is pockmarked by human artifice and intervention, and none of the other arguments for the Quran’s inspiration bear the weight of scrutiny.
 (286-287)